designworld-ca/Proxmox/Install Nut on Proxmox.md

 ```
 for S in nut-client.service nut-monitor.service nut-server.service ; do systemctl restart $S ; done
 ```
-- wait for services to restart and issue this
+- wait a minute or two for services to restart and issue this
 ```
 for S in nut-client.service nut-monitor.service nut-server.service ; do systemctl status $S -l ; done
 ```